BTemplates Blog

 Documentation

-• Display Particles effect on Header.
-To display or not the effect of white particles floating in the header.
-Then, in the URL field you can type: true or false.
+• Display Particles effect on Header – Toggles the display of white particles floating in the header.
+In the URL field, enter true or false.

-• Top menu always visible (sticky menu).
-You can choose to always display the top menu (true) or not (false).
-In the URL field you could write: true or false.
+• Top menu always visible (sticky menu) – Choose whether to keep the top menu visible at all times.
+In the URL field, enter true or false.

-• Force uppercase in titles.
-Transform posts titles, sidebar titles, etc to uppercase.
-In the URL field you could write: true or false.
+• Force uppercase in titles – Converts post titles, sidebar titles, etc., to uppercase.
+In the URL field, enter true or false.

 Template settings

-The main menu supports drop-down items.
-This menu is based on a Link List gadget.
-To add a regular link (without displaying a sub-menu), you add it as any link in these gadgets, example:
+The main menu supports drop-down items and is based on a Link List gadget.
+To add a regular link (without a sub-menu), simply add it as you would in any Link List gadget.

-To add an item with ONE LEVEL drop-down sub-menu:
+To add an item with a one-level drop-down sub-menu:

-2. Create a second link, but this time add a dash at the beginning of the New Site Name field and the correspondent URL.
-This is going to be the first element of your drop down menu.
+2. Create a second link, but add a dash at the beginning of the New Site Name field and include the corresponding URL.
+This will be the first element of your drop-down menu.

 Full gadget example: